The Joro Spider as the Perfect Immigrant

-It has traveled thousands of miles to these shores with nothing but a possibility of building a future.
+The Joro spider — an introduced species (as opposed to invasive) has traveled thousands of miles to these shores with nothing but a possibility of building a future.
 The Joro came from Japan to north Georgia, USA.
+We Americans, in fact, imported them unknowingly.
 That’s quite a trip.

 It travelled all across the world to come to a land already full of life.
 It proved itself resilient, building webs which are tough.
 It is adaptable, building webs high and low.
 Their webs are beautiful, shimmering like gold thread in the setting sun.

 These immigrants have traveled tough, and they are hardy.
 They are builders.